 Welcome inquiries for postgraduate research (PhD and MRes) in modern American social and cultural histories, especially projects that plan to explore histories of bodies, health, medicine, power, 'race', or slavery.
 The University has multi-level research links with the University of Georgia, which include opportunities for postgraduate exchange (UGA-Liverpool PG Research Fellowships), hosts the Centre for the Study of International Slavery, and is home to a growing number of researchers working in the critical medical humanities.

-Working with Graeme Milne, Alex Buchanan, Deana Heath and Celia Donert, am a co-supervisor for the following postgraduate research students:
+Working with Graeme Milne, Alex Buchanan, Deana Heath, and Chris Pearson, am a co-supervisor for the following postgraduate research students:

 Nicholas Fuqua, 'Landscapes of Slavery in Liverpool and Charleston'